uktrade/mbtiles-s3-server/README.md

    }
    ```

-4. Start this server, configured with the location of this object and credentials for this user - it's configured using environment variables
+4. Start this server, configured with the location of this object and credentials for this user - it's configured using environment variables.
+You can assign the tiles file any version you like, in this case, `1.0`.

    ```bash
    PORT=8080 \